-Any energy system analysis - technical as well as market-economic - requires data in the "input" section.
+Any energy system analysis - technical as well as market-economic - requires data in the "Demand" and "Supply" sections.
 In a technical system analysis, the model does not require other inputs.
-But in the case of market-economic regulation or if a feasibility study is conducted, further inputs are required in the "cost" section.
+But in the case of a market-economic simulation or if a feasibility study is conducted, further inputs are required in the "cost" section.